Chocolate Mug Cake (gluten-free, paleo)

 I remember scrolling through the TV a while back and seeing something on one of those daytime talk shows about “mug food.”
 Meaning, things you could microwave in a mug (ie – mug cakes, pizzas, etc).
 I may have chuckled out loud.
 And figured it was the latest novelty that’d be here today, gone tomorrow.

 But a funny thing happened the other day.
 I got a massive craving for chocolate cake.
-And while I actually contemplated baking an entire chocolate cake for a hot minute…my brain *thankfully* kiboshed that notion.
+And while I actually contemplated baking an entire chocolate cake…my brain *thankfully* kiboshed that notion.
 Phew.
 Because you guys know that I have no will power, so an entire chocolate cake sitting on the counter staring at me all day was just the worst of bad ideas.
 Especially with Christmas indulgence happening next week.